 Medicare Part D penalty

-If you are eligible for the Part D Low Income Subsidy (Extra Help) or a Special Enrollment Period due to credible drug coverage, late enrollment penalties are not applied.
-Examples of creditable coverage include:
+If you are eligible for the Part D Low Income Subsidy (Extra Help) or a Special Enrollment Period due to having credible drug coverage, late enrollment penalties are not applied.

-- Coverage through job or spouse’s job
+- Coverage through your job or your spouse’s job

 - Retiree coverage